 Embark a Chobe River photo safari and learn photography from professionals

 After an unhurried breakfast, enjoy a morning at leisure, or opt for our Four Corners of Africa private river cruise with an included breakfast.

 Later this morning, we all take to the Chobe River again for what many Vantage guests say is one of their most memorable experiences: the Chobe photography safari.
 We board special boats equipped with swivel chairs and state-of-the-art zoom lens DSLR cameras and a memory stick for you to take home, containing all the masterful wildlife photos you took during this Feature.
-We’ll be spread between three boats taking a maximum of 8 people each for individual attention and expert tuition.
+We’ll be spread between three boats taking a maximum of 8 people each for individual attention.
 Take it from Vantage traveler Maureen Robb, who said, “I had never been much interested in birds, but this photographic safari changed my mind!”

 The excitement isn’t over.
 After lunch at the lodge, you can use your newly-honed photography skills on an afternoon game drive in Chobe National Park.

 Senses saturated from a day of new adventures, we return to the lodge for a very special Farewell Dinner on your last night on safari.